connexcs/docs/docs/getting-started.md

   * You have created an account with ConnexCS.com.

 ## Verify Contact Details
 Before you configure your account, you need to verify your email and mobile number.
-You can do this using the Alerts icon at the top left of the screen.
+Use the Alerts icon at the top left of the screen to view all outstanding items:

-![notification-icon][notification-icon]

-This will show you all outstanding items necessary to complete initial setup.

 ![alt text][verify-email-1]